Planck 2013 results X. Energetic particle effects: characterization, removal, and simulation: Conclusions

-With the help of the simulations, we have evaluated potential biases introduced by the method on the sky signal estimation.
-We did not find evidence of bias on cosmological signal and we estimated an upper limit of $10^{-4}$ on the spectrum.
+With the help of the simulations, we have evaluated potential biases introduced by our method on the sky signal estimation.
+We find no evidence of bias in the cosmological signal and we estimate an upper limit of $10^{-4}$ on the CMB anisotropy power spectrum.